 “That doesn’t mean I have to do what I’m told.”

-Lightsong stood uncertainly.
-He glanced to the side, watching as Blushweaver waved to her priestess.
+There was a moment of silence, then Blushweaver waved to her priestess.
 The woman stood, then raised a flag of green and ran down to join the others.
-This caused a spark of conversation in the arena, a roar of voices talking.
+This caused a spark of conversation in the arena, a roar of voices.
 They must know that Blushweaver’s political wranglings had left her in a position of power over the armies.
 Not bad, for a person who had started without command of a single soldier.

 She’s right to be worried, he thought.
 And, she’s been very clever.
 With her control of that many troops, she’ll be an integral part of the planning, diplomacy, and execution of the war.
 Blushweaver could come out of this as one of the most important Returned in the history of the kingdom.